trottar/JLEIC/USERS/trottar/README.md

     Pion with neutron final state selected

-    Warning in <TTree::Bronch>: TLorentzVector cannot be split, resetting splitlevel to 0 Warning in <TTree::Bronch>: TLorentzVector cannot be split, resetting splitlevel to 0 Warning in <TTree::Bronch>: TLorentzVector cannot be split, resetting splitlevel to 0 Warning in <TTree::Bronch>: TLorentzVector cannot be split, resetting splitlevel to 0 Warning in <TTree::Bronch>: TLorentzVector cannot be split, resetting splitlevel to 0 Warning in <TTree::Bronch>: TLorentzVector cannot be split, resetting splitlevel to 0 Your kinematics: [xBj_min:xBj_max] = [ 0.001000: 1.000000] Your kinematics: [Q2_min:Q2_max] = [ 1.000000:1100.000000]
+    Your kinematics: [xBj_min:xBj_max] = [ 0.001000: 1.000000]
+    Your kinematics: [Q2_min:Q2_max] = [ 1.000000:1100.000000]
     Incident Ion Mass   0.93827 GeV